Deterministic generation of frequency-bin-encoded microwave photons

-\textit{Characterization of frequency-bin-encoded photons.---} We characterize the photonic modes through temporal mode matching~\cite{eichler2011experimental} and joint quantum state tomography.
-Using temporal mode matching, we select the desired propagating modes $\hat{a}_A$ and $\hat{a}_S$ from the continuum of modes in the waveguide, following the method described in Ref.~\cite{eichler2012characterizing} (see SM~\cite{Sup} Sec.~\RNum{3} for details).
-The moments of the two photonic modes are measured when Qubit D is initialized in the state \(\alpha \left | g \right \rangle_D + \beta \left | e \right \rangle_D\) for different values $(\alpha,\beta)$ achieved by sweeping the Rabi angle $\theta$, where $\alpha = \cos(\theta/2)$ and $\beta = \sin(\theta/2)$ [see \figpanel{tomography}{a} for the pulse sequence and \figpanel{tomography}{b} for the moments].
-As mentioned, the first-order moments representing the mean amplitude of the field, $\langle\hat{a}_A\rangle$ and $\langle\hat{a}_S\rangle$, are always zero because the reduced density matrix of each mode has no coherences.
+\textit{Characterization of frequency-bin-encoded photons---} We characterize the photonic modes through temporal mode matching~\cite{eichler2011experimental} and joint quantum state tomography.
+Using temporal mode matching, we select the desired propagating modes $\hat{a}_A$ and $\hat{a}_S$ from the continuum of modes in the waveguide, following the method described in Ref.~\cite{eichler2012characterizing}.
+The moments of the two photonic modes are measured when Qutrit D is initialized in the state \(\alpha \left | g \right \rangle_D + \beta \left | e \right \rangle_D\) for different values $(\alpha,\beta)$ achieved by sweeping the Rabi angle $\theta$, where $\alpha = \cos(\theta/2)$ and $\beta = \sin(\theta/2)$ [see \figpanel{tomography}{a} for the pulse sequence and \figpanel{tomography}{b} for the moments; detailed explanations are provided in the End Matter].